What Is Holistic Addiction Treatment?

 Lastly, art-based therapy is one of the older methods of holistic healing during recovery.
 Dating back to the 1950s, art therapy serves as a creative outlet for patients in recovery.
 The importance of this cannot be underestimated: art therapy has been proven to provide an effective outlet for communication, reduce patients’ denial of their conditions, and motivate change.

 In short, the above holistic treatments are all valuable arrows in the quiver of addiction treatment.
-These supplemental therapies elevate the quality of patient life, improve the chances of a successful recovery, and allow for personal growth.
+Chicago Rehab Center offers these supplemental therapies in our treatment programs, including our outpatient detox, to elevate a patient’s quality of life, improve the chances of a successful recovery, and allow for personal growth to take place.